 Coffee, Tea & Sweets

-Start your day with a pour over at Ritual Coffee (1026 Valencia St.) or a steaming cup of joe at Four Barrel Coffee (375 Valencia St.). // If tea's more your thing, you can never go wrong with a helping of Masala chai from the steaming copper pot at Samovar Teahouse Cafe (411 Valencia St.). // Or, grab a matcha latte and Japanese fare at Stonemill Matcha (561 Valencia St.). // Boba aficionados love Boba Guys (3491 19th St.) for their now-iconic tapioca drinks—just be prepared to wait in line. // For pastries and tarts almost too pretty to eat—plus the famous, egg-y Rebel Within—head to Craftsman and Wolves (746 Valencia St.). // If you're on the hunt for vegan pastries that won't break the bank, be sure to stop at Arizmendi Panaderia & Pizzeria (1268 Valencia St.).
+Start your day with a pour over at Ritual Coffee (1026 Valencia St.) or a steaming cup of joe at Four Barrel Coffee (375 Valencia St.). // Grab a matcha latte and Japanese fare at Stonemill Matcha (561 Valencia St.). // Boba aficionados love Boba Guys (3491 19th St.) for their now-iconic tapioca drinks—order ahead for easy pickup. // For pastries and tarts almost too pretty to eat—plus the famous, egg-y Rebel Within—head to Craftsman and Wolves (746 Valencia St.). // If you're on the hunt for vegan pastries that won't break the bank, be sure to stop at Arizmendi Panaderia & Pizzeria (1268 Valencia St.).
 Snack on a slice of veggie pizza or a focaccia on their sunny parklet. // Nothing is better than fresh ice cream at Garden Creamery (3566 20th St.) on a hot day.
-Pick from tropical flavors, creamy classics, and a selection of vegan options. // Taste small batch chocolate made of cacao beans sourced from around the world before sipping on a decadent frozen hot chocolate or European drinking chocolate at Dandelion Chocolate (740 Valencia St.).
+Pick from tropical flavors, creamy classics, and a selection of vegan options available for preorder. // Taste small batch chocolate made of cacao beans sourced from around the world before sipping on a decadent frozen hot chocolate or European drinking chocolate at Dandelion Chocolate (740 Valencia St.).

 Grab Drinks at Valencia Street's Hottest Bars

 With mirrors, wood floors, and gold honeycomb accents, the 60's vibes are swingin' at The Beehive (842 Valencia St.).
-On weekends, you'll find the retro-inspired bar buzzing with patrons sipping highballs and snacking on cheese fondue. // Hidden behind an unassuming front, you'll find Wildhawk's (3464 19th St.) impeccably designed interior—complete with emerald armchairs and floral wallpaper.
-Enjoy a vermouth house cocktail or bottle of wine while perched atop a zebra-print stool. // For globally inspired drinks—think Singapore Slings and a Marbella—prepared with a wink (think Kit-Kats for garnish) intended to be paired with Chinese bites (think dumplings and fried rice) in a tropical-meets disco space (yeah, you read that right), Bon Voyage (584 Valencia St.) is one of a kind. // Choose from nine draft beers, wines by the glass, and cocktails at what was once the beloved Elbo room and is now The Valencia Room (647 Valencia St.).
-Then, climb the stairs for live music and DJ sets. // On a sunny evening, snag an outside table at Etcetera Wine Bar (795 Valencia St.) for people watching, and tapas. // No frills Mission establishment Zeitgeist (199 Valencia St.) is one of the best spots for day drinking in the neighborhood.
-Kick it at one of the many picnic tables on their outdoor patio with a cold beer or famous Bloody Mary. // A Valencia institution since 1991, Blondie's Bar (540 Valencia St.) has live music on weekdays and DJs on Thursdays.
-Sip a signature martini on the jam-packed, streetfront patio. // From comedy to bluegrass, there's entertainment at Amnesia (853 Valencia St.)—and craft beers on tap, too—every night of the week.
+While you won't find the retro-inspired bar quite as buzzy as pre-pandemic times, patrons can still be found sipping on cocktails and snacking on sliders inside or on the beehive-inspired parklet.
+Don't want to stick around?
+Order drinks to go! // Hidden behind an unassuming front, you'll find Wildhawk's (3464 19th St.) impeccably designed interior—complete with emerald armchairs and floral wallpaper.
+Enjoy a Negroni or bottle of wine and cheeseboard while perched at a street side table. //Choose from draft beers, specialty and craft cocktails—and VIP bottle service if you're down to splurge—at what was once the beloved Elbo room and is now The Valencia Room (647 Valencia St.).
+Grab a parklet or indoor table—and keep your eye out for stand-up comedy and DJ tunes. // With a balcony window stage and to-go drinks, Amado's (998 Valencia St.) has safely kept the tunes going all pandemic long.
+Now, thanks to a parklet, you can sit down while listening to singer-songwriter Meredith Edgar or Nashville Honeymoon perform live. // On a sunny evening—or weekend brunch—snag an outside table at Etcetera Wine Bar (795 Valencia St.) for people watching, and tapas.
+Check out their Facebook for the live music schedule, and if you're done with work early, happy hour occurs daily from 5pm to 7pm. // No frills Mission establishment Zeitgeist (199 Valencia St.) is one of the best spots for day drinking in the neighborhood.
+Kick it at one of the many picnic tables on their outdoor patio with a cold beer or famous Bloody Mary. // A Valencia institution since 1991, Blondie's Bar (540 Valencia St.) has a streetfront patio and parklet perfect for downing a signature 16-ounce martini.

 Where to Shop on Valencia Street in San Francisco